sawft99/NagiosPlugins/README.md

 ### Arguments

-- WARNING: Threshold for the number of days left until a signature is considered soon to expire.
+- WARNING: Threshold for the number of days left until a signature is considered soon to expire
-- CRITICAL: Threshold for the number of days left until a signature is considered soon to expire.
+- CRITICAL: Threshold for the number of days left until a signature is considered soon to expire

 ### Example